wesleyfelipe/biotech-data-pipeline/README.md

 A DAG in Airflow (`ingest_uniprot_protein_data`) is responsible for orchestrating the spark jobs that read all XML files in `data/uniprot` and write them into the Neo4J instance.
-Each XML file in source folder should contain information about a distinct protein and the name of the file should be the reference name of such protein.
+Each XML file in source folder should contain information about a distinct protein.
+The file should be named after a protein's name.
 In order to ingest data about any new protein into Neo4J, the only necessary step is to create a new XML file in the source folder.